bscotch/stitch/README.md

 #### Sprites

-⚠WARNING⚠ Automation of sprite images must only be performed when those images are **fully managed outside of Gamemaker**, and when the sprite has only the default layer.
-While you may make changes to the sprite inside of Gamemaker, any changes you make to layers or subimages will be overwritten if you re-import the sprite.
+⚠WARNING⚠ Automation of sprite images must only be performed when those images are **fully managed outside of GameMaker**, and when the sprite has only the default layer.
+While you may make changes to the sprite inside of GameMaker, any changes you make to layers or sub-images will be overwritten if you re-import the sprite.

 #### Asset Import Notes <a id="import-asset-notes"></a>